-Activity : ColPk-7721 -- Rehabilitation/reconstruction of public facilities

-National Objective Urgent Need Description THE RENOVATION OF THE PAVILLION IN COLUMBUS PARK A. Project Description The City of New York Department of Parks and Recreation (Parks Department) requested \$428,571 for the renovation of Columbus Park's pavilion, a structure rected in 1897.
-The project includes rehabilitation to address the decay of the building's infrastructure.
-The project expands on recent renovation efforts by the Parks Department and proposes the creation of new community space in the lower level of the pavilion and the refurbishment of the upper loggia for recreational programming.
+Activity: ColPk-7721 -- Rehabilitation/reconstruction of public facilities proposes the creation of new community space in the lower level of the pavilion and the refurbishment of the upper loggia for recreational programming.
 In addition, the project will eliminate barriers and promote accessibility for people with disabilities.
 The Parks Department has been conditionally awarded a grant of \$1 million from the National Park Service's Urban Park and Recreation Recovery Program (UPARR) contingent upon the receipt of an additional \$428,571 to meet their estimated costs.
 The total cost of the project is \$1,428,571.
 Columbus Park is a heavily used neighborhood park bounded by Baxter, Bayard, Mulberry, and Worth Streets.
 Bayard and Mulberry Streets are characterized by low-rise residential buildings with small-scale ground floor retail.
 Baxter and Worth Streets are dominated by Chatham Towers, a high-rise middle-income apartment complex, and the large institutional buildings of the City's Civic Center.
 The park is the main place for outdoor recreation for adults and children in Chinatown.
 A wide variety of community-based organizations program recreational activity in the park, including volleyball, basketball, Asian table games, and tai chi.
-The parkilon was fenced off five years ago when decay of the building infrastructure created safety hazards.
+The pavilion was fenced off five years ago when decay of the building infrastructure created safety hazards.
 Columbus Park predominantly serves low and moderate income households.
-The area immediately surrounding Columbus Park notuces the zip codes 10002 and 10038.
+The area immediately surrounding Columbus Park includes the zip codes 10002 and 10038.
 Per the U.S. Census Bureau, Census 2000, over 60% of the households in this area earn less than 80% of New York City's median income.
-The Parks Department has already made a signifi
+The Parks Department has already made a significant commitment to the renovation of Columbus Park.
+According to UPARR guidelines municipalities may apply annually to receive funds for the improvement of one park per municipality.
+The Parks Department selected Columbus Park to receive the UPARR grant.
+The Columbus Park pavilion project has received support from an extensive list of local civic institutions, including the Asian American Youth Center, Chinatown YMCA, Chinese American Planning Council, Coalition for Asian American Children and Families, Indochina Sino-American Community Center, New York Asian Women's Center, United East Athletic Association, and the American Institute of Architects.
+Plans for the rehabilitation of the park have received the support of varied elected officials, including: State Assembly Speaker Sheldon Silver, Council Member Alan Gerson, Congressman Jerrold Nadler, State Senator Thomas